Mexican Cauliflower Ceviche Recipe

 Ceviche is traditionally made using fish, but other seafood like shrimp, octopus, conch, and also different seafood mixes exist.

-Of course this recipe is for fishless, no seafood ceviche, it’s 100% vegan!
+Of course this recipe is for fishless, no seafood ceviche, it’s a 100% vegan ceviche!

-Other ingredients that can be used are olives, tomato sauce or ketchup, avocado, cucumber, and cilantro.
-I’ve also seen some recipes adding some oil to the mix.
+Other ingredients that can be used are olives, tomato sauce or ketchup, avocado, regular cucumber or English cucumber, and cilantro.
+I’ve also seen some recipes adding some olive oil to the mix – always use extra-virgin olive oil for no-cook dishes like these.

 Either nori sheets, (the same ones used to roll up sushi rolls), or wakame seaweed (the little green leaves floating in miso soup) are both perfect for this.
 I always use them for my faux seafood recipes.

-Ceviche can be served with corn chips for scooping it up, with saltine crackers or also on crispy corn tostadas.
+Ceviche can be served with corn chips for scooping it up, with saltine crackers or also on crispy corn tostadas to make scrumptious cauliflower ceviche tostadas – you can use your own tostadas or those from the grocery store.

-It can be served or topped with avocado, and your favorite hot sauce for extra heat.
+It can be served or topped with large chunks of avocado or slices, and your favorite hot sauce or favourite salsa for extra heat.
+You can also include extra lime or lemon wedges for the tostadas.

-Ok amigos check out my super easy recipe for vegan ceviche below.
+So check out my super easy recipe for cauliflower ceviche below.
 I promise you’re going to love how easy it is to make.
 Serve it with chips, saltines or on tostadas.
-Super delicious!!

 Ingredients